 5) Be relentless.
 The federal government is seeing the fruits of its crackdown efforts with the latest $26 billion dollar settlement.
 No bank is safe, especially the big banks.
 As a result, I encourage you to be relentless in calling the loan modification department at least once a quarter to see if they have any new programs.

 If the bank owns your mortgage, they have the ability to lower your rate.
 If they do not own your mortgage, you may still be eligible for some type of decrease if the alternative is non-payment.

 For years, I've wondered when I was going to get me some bail out money.
 After all, I payed plenty of taxes without seeing much return.
 Just when I thought our system was broken with so much moral hazard, in came the US Department Of Justice.
 At last, relief is slowly trickling down to those who were responsible for meeting their debt obligations.

 Good luck everyone!
 If you can't get a loan mod, the next best thing is to check the latest mortgage rates and refinance.
-The 10-year yield has ticked up from around 1.8% at the end of 2012 to currently 2%.
-I don’t expect rates to move much higher, but if there is a rush to refinance banks may become even more stringent and raise rates even further given an overflow of demand.
 One thing to note is that if I was able to refinance my BoA mortgage, I'd probably be able to get the rate down to 3.75% instead of 4.25%.
 But hey, something is better than nothing!